felipeffranco/felipeffranco/README.md

 ### 👋 Hi there
 I'm Felipe Franco and I'm currently working as a Senior Product Designer at Itaú (BRQ).
-I'm studying to migrate to become a Software Engineer.
+I'm studying to migrate to become a Cybersecurity Red Team Analyst.

 ### 🚀 Developer Experience
-I enjoy working with ReactJS and Angular (Frontend), NodeJS and C# (Backend), and React Native (Mobile).
+I worked with ReactJS and Angular (Frontend), NodeJS and C# (Backend), and React Native (Mobile).
 [Add me on Linkedin](https://www.linkedin.com/in/felipeffranco/)

 ### 💬 Ask me about ...
-All areas of Design and Software Development
+All areas of Design and Cybersecurity

 ### 📊 Stats
 [![Felipe Franco GitHub stats](https://github-readme-stats.vercel.app/api?username=felipeffranco&theme=tokyonight)](https://github.com/felipeffranco/github-readme-stats)